TRossen89/Portfolio/README.md

 A full-stack enhancement to Danske Spil’s internal messaging system used to notify users about outages and service updates.
 I implemented functionality allowing staff to update the destination of already-sent messages, eliminating the need to delete and recreate them — significantly improving operational efficiency and reducing the risk of human error.

+> This code is proprietary and hosted internally at Danske Spil, so it is not available in this repository.

+**Status:** Ready for deployment to the test environment for QA testing.

+---

+## Signup Flow – *Danske Spil A/S*
+#### React, Sitecore *(with minor backend updates in ASP.NET Core / C#)*

+A frontend project for Danske Spil, where I developed the user-facing sign-up flow using React.
+I also made minor updates to the backend API (written in ASP.NET Core with C# and EF Core) to ensure proper integration, fixing small issues in newly created endpoints.

 > This project is proprietary and hosted internally at Danske Spil.

-**Status:** Deployed and ready for testing by the QA department

----

-## Signup Flow – Danske Spil A/S
-### React, ASP.NET, EF Core, C#

-As part of a frontend project for Danske Spil, I built the user-facing sign-up flow using React.
-I also made minor updates to the backend API (written in ASP.NET C#) to improve data handling and user validation.

-> This code is proprietary and hosted internally at Danske Spil, so it is not available in this repository.

-**Technologies:** React, ASP.NET C# (API)
-**Status:** Completed – not publicly available
+**Status:** Scheduled for production deployment in 2025

 ---